 The parent and grandparent super visa allows individuals to live in Canada for up to two years at a time, for a total of ten years.

-If you have access to $200,000, you can apply for the Investor Program and receive automatic permanent residence.
+If you have family in Canada, you may also apply for a Family Sponsorship visa.
+Further, if you have access to $200,000, you can apply for the Investor Program and receive automatic permanent residence.

 What are my healthcare options in Canada?

-Canada offers universal healthcare, which means you can receive high-quality healthcare wherever and whoever you are in the country, as long as you are a citizen or permanent resident.
+Canada has a universal healthcare system, which means you can receive healthcare wherever, and whoever you are, as long as you are a citizen or permanent resident.

 What happens to my retirement benefits if I retire in Canada?

-If you have US retirement accounts, such as an IRA or a 401(k), you’ll want to know what will happen to these accounts and their associated benefits if you decide to move to Canada.
-There are broadly four options:
+If you have US retirement accounts, such as an IRA or a 401(k), there are broadly four options for handling those accounts if you decide to move to Canada:

 Leave your account open in the US and ask someone to manage it for you